-IRS Form 941, the Employer’s Quarterly Federal Tax Return, is how you tell the IRS how much was withheld from your employees’ paychecks each quarter.
+IRS Form 941, the Employer’s Quarterly Federal Tax Return, is how you tell the Internal Revenue Service (IRS) how much was withheld from your employees’ paychecks each quarter.

 Specifically, the quarterly report allows you to detail the withholding amount in income taxes, Social Security, and Medicare, along with your portion of Social Security and Medicare tax.

-This guide will teach you the basics of the 941 form along with detailed instructions to help you fill it out.
+This guide will teach tax filers the basics of the 941 tax form along with detailed instructions to help you fill it out for your small business.
 Keep in mind that some full-service payroll services (like Gusto) fill out and file Form 941 automatically so the work is done for you.
 Check with your payroll provider to see if that’s the case.

 Who needs to file Form 941?